 * In another episode everyone in the city got turned into insectoid mutants including Janine who became an insect queen; hers is especially scary because of the weird, womb-like mutation egg Janine was trapped in, from which she broke free from, gasping for air, and screamed in terror because the front of her torso from (apparently) neck to groin had turned into chitin.
 Also, she begins to look like a praying mantis at one point, which she's coping with, but she apparently still has eyelids.

-* How could no one mention the episode "Ragnarok and Roll" (I think it's called), where the guy tries to bring on the end of the world because his girlfriend dumped him.
+* In "Ragnarok and Roll", the AntiVillain tries to bring on the end of the world because his girlfriend dumped him.
 That face in the sky and the guy's nose-less face - gave me nightmares for sure!

 ** How bad was it?
-The Ghostbusters were willing to sacrifice themselves by overloading their proton packs (which would take out ''everything'' in a quarter-mile radius) in the hope that they would be able to stop him.
+The Ghostbusters were willing to [[HeroicSacrifice sacrifice themselves]] by overloading their proton packs (which would take out ''everything'' in a quarter-mile radius) in the hope that they would be able to stop him.

 * The demon-possessed Ray, Janine, and Slimer's faces in "Ghostworld".
 Yikes.